earnkeeper/docs/docs/whitepaper/whitepaper.md

 ![  ](/img/whitepaper/4.png)

-All plugins will use a freemium model, where most metrics are shown publicly for free, and some metrics are available to users who pay a monthly subscription, or hold a Lifetime Access NFT.
+All plugins use a freemium model, where most metrics are shown publicly for free, and some metrics are available to users who pay a monthly subscription, or hold a Lifetime Access NFT.

 Benefits for the user: